ppy/osu-stream/MAPPING.md

 ## Map Structure

-Maps in osu!stream are structured a little differently when it comes to spread.
+Maps in osu!stream are structured a little differently.
 There are only 4 difficulty levels:

 * Easy
 * Normal